isomerpages/nlb-learning/_reading/Preschoolers/Content.md

 <h3><b>Playlist and Learning Packages</b></h3>

-Check out our **playlists** for a collection of short videos related to the world of picture books and learn more about early literacy tips.
+Check out our **playlist** for a collection of short videos related to the world of picture books.

 Explore our **learning packages** for useful tips on selecting age-appropriate books and fun early literacy activities that can be done at home.